OpenChannelSSD/documentation/docs/gettingstarted.md

 # How to use

 Open-Channel SSDs require support in the kernel.
-The code is currently in the process of being upstreamed ([lkml](https://lkml.org/lkml/2015/7/22/541)), until it is upstream, the source provided at the github site must be used.
+The code is included in Linux Kernel 4.4+.
+Either grab the latest kernel version or use the latest source at the github /linux repository.

-To use the framework.
-The following must be met:
+After booting the kernel.
+To enable LightNVM, the following must be met:

 1. A compatible device driver that is registered with LightNVM.
-For example null_nvm, QEMU NVMe or Open-Channel SSD compatible hardware.
+For example null_blk, QEMU NVMe or Open-Channel SSD compatible hardware.
-2. Initialized block manager on top of the device driver.
-The block manager maintains a list of free/in-use/bad  blocks on media and exposes a get/put block API that upper layers can use to allocate into the SSD address space.
+2. Initialized media manager on top of the device driver.
+The media manager maintains a list of free/in-use/bad  blocks on media and exposes a get/put block API that upper layers can use to allocate into the SSD address space.
-3. A initialized target on top of the block manager that exposes the SSD address space.
-The target can expose a traditional block I/O interface, or more esoteric interfaces such as Key-value stores, object-stores and so forth.
+3. An initialized target on top of the block manager that exposes the SSD address space.
+The target can expose a traditional block I/O interface, or more esoteric interfaces such as key-value stores, object-stores and so forth.

-# Compile Custom Kernel
+# Compile Latest Kernel

-Check out the Linux kernel at
+Either download latest Linux kernel (4.4+) or check out the latest Linux kernel at

    `git clone https://github.com/OpenChannelSSD/linux.git`